List of Star Trek novels: Shatner and Reeves-Stevens series (1995–2007)

 The series explores James Kirk's life after the events of Generations (1994).
 Created by William Shatner, the novels were co-written by Judith and Garfield Reeves-Stevens, who were not credited until Captain's Peril (2002).
 The Star Trek: Academy novel Collision Course (2007) ties into The Ashes of Eden (1995).
-The continuity within the series is independent of other Star Trek book lines.

-Simon & Schuster never applied a series brand or name to the novels.
-The fannish name, or nickname, for the series is "Shatnerverse", which was adopted by Memory Alpha and ISFDB.
-Some bookseller listings have included the "Shatnerverse" name.
+The series was never given a name or brand.
+The fannish name, or nickname, for the series is the "Shatnerverse" which was adopted by Memory Alpha and ISFDB.
 Fans have grouped the novels into three unofficial trilogies: "Odyssey", "Mirror Universe", and "Totality".
+Continuity within the series is independent of other Star Trek book lines.